Nicolás Bravo: Vice-Presidency

-During the newly established First Mexican Republic, Bravo allied himself with the centralist party, preferring a strong unitary government for the country, and to which were also allied various conservative interests ranging from the remaining Spaniards in the country, to the aristocracy, to the clergy.
+During the newly established First Mexican Republic, Bravo allied himself with the Centralist party, preferring a strong unitary government for the country, and to which were also allied various conservative interests ranging from the remaining Spaniards in the country, to the upper classes, to the clergy.
 Politics in Mexico at this time was associated with Masonic lodges, and the conservatives met within lodges of the Scottish Rite, consequently being known as the Escoceses and in which Bravo acquired a position of leadership.
 The Escoceses were opposed by the federalists, who preferred the country to be governed by a federal system, and with which were associated various liberal causes.
 They too met within Masonic lodges but were rather followers of the York Rite, and so were known as Yorkinos.
 Mexico's constitution, following the American, decreed that in a presidential election the winner becomes president while second place became vice president.
 In the elections of 1824, Bravo was elected to be the nation's first vice-president and the Independence War hero, Guadalupe Victoria was elected president, but the two men belonged to opposite parties, with the latter being a Yorkino and the former being an Escoses.